slimphp/Slim-Website/docs/objects/application.md

 title: Application
 ---

-The Application, (or `Slim\App`) is the entry point to your Slim application and is used to register the route that link to your callbacks or controllers.
+The Application, (or `Slim\App`) is the entry point to your Slim application and is used to register the routes that link to your callbacks or controllers.

 {% highlight php %}
 // instantiate the App object